mullvad/mullvadvpn-app/docs/known-issues.md

 * October 16, 2024 - We report the issue upstream to Apple.
 No public issue tracker is available
 * October 16, 2024 - We [blog](https://mullvad.net/blog/macos-sometimes-leaks-traffic-after-system-updates)
   about the finding

+### Hyper-V virtual networking cause leaks on Windows

+The Hyper-V Virtual Ethernet Adapter passes traffic to and from guests without letting the host’s firewall inspect the packets in the same way normal packets are inspected.
+The forwarded (NATed) packets are seen in the lower layers of WFP (OSI layer 2) as Ethernet frames only.
+This means that all firewall rules inserted by the Mullvad app to stop leaks are circumvented.

+This affects all virtual machines, containers and software running on a Hyper-V virtual network.

+We currently have no fix for this issue.
+We have been experimenting with simply blocking all layer 2 traffic.
+This solution would be safer, but at the same time break some software.
+The user can instead choose to not use said software.

+#### Linux under WSL2

+Network traffic from a Linux guest running under WSL2 always goes out the default route of the host machine without being inspected by the normal layers of WFP (the firewall on the Windows host that Mullvad use to prevent leaks).
+This means that if there is a VPN tunnel up and running, the Linux guest’s traffic will be sent via the VPN with no leaks!
+However, if there is no active VPN tunnel, as is the case when the app is disconnected, connecting, reconnecting, or blocking (after an error occurred) then the Linux guest’s traffic will leak out on the regular network, even if “Lockdown mode” is enabled.

+WSL1 does not have this issue.
+So if you need to prevent leaks and you also need to use Linux on Windows, you can try using it under WSL1 instead.

+#### Edge using Application guard

+When running the Microsoft Edge browser with Microsoft Defender Application Guard activated, the browser uses Hyper-V networking underneath.
+This makes the network traffic generated by the browser ignore the Mullvad firewall rules.
+On top of this, it even ignores the routing table, and *always* send the traffic directly on the physical network interface instead of the tunnel interface.

+This affects all app versions and all versions of Edge on Application guard as far as we know.
+We have no known solution.

+#### Other VPN software

+We have tested a few other VPN clients from competitors and found that all of them leak in the same way.
+Therefore, this is not a problem with Mullvad VPN specifically, but rather an industry-wide issue.
+The way Microsoft has implemented virtual networking guests makes it very difficult to properly secure them.

+#### Timeline

+* August 12, 2020 - A user report the Linux under WSL2 leak to our support
+* September 30, 2020 - We blog about [Linux under WSL2 leaking]
+* May 15, 2024 - A user notify us that Edge under Application Guard cause leaks

+[Linux under WSL2 leaking]: https://mullvad.net/en/blog/linux-under-wsl2-can-be-leaking